SERVIR-Amazonia/barbados-training/ceo/02_Background.md

 We will use stratified random sampling to perform a map validation analysis.
 You can use different tools, such as Google Earth Engine, to generate the locations of the sample points.

-We will use the map you developed in another training to illustrate this process.
-This is an image of multi-temporal change detection differences, highlighting the flooded regions in blue and areas that converted from water to dry land in red.
-This product was generated for October 2021, using January 2023 as reference for dry land.
+We will use the map you developed in a previous training.
+This is the 8 class Land Cover product, produced using a 2020 annual median Landsat composite for the input data and Copernicus Global Land Cover reference data.

 <img align="center" src="../images/ceo/4G_ChangeMapForSampling.png"  vspace="10" width="600">